nathangrinsztajn/nathangrinsztajn.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in reinforcement learning for combinatorial optimization at Inria/CNRS in the SequeL/ScooL team, under the supervision of P. Preux.
-My research interests also include graph representation learning and geometric deep learning.
+I am a research scientist at [InstaDeep](https://www.instadeep.com), where I focus on reinforcement learning for combinatorial optimiation and discrete problems.
+Before that, I was a Ph.D. student in reinforcement learning for combinatorial optimization at Inria/CNRS in the SequeL/ScooL team, under the supervision of [P. Preux](https://philippe-preux.github.io).